 Preparation for future outbreaks of COVID-19 or other infectious diseases

 Warehousing is one of the few industries that is well-prepared for a future outbreak of COVID-19 or any other infectious disease.
 With the processes, people, and policies in place, leading warehouses across India such as IndoSpace have positioned themselves to face future challenges across various degrees.
 Whether COVID-19 escalate in the coming months or has a recurrent/seasonal component to it, warehouses have developed in-house capabilities to ensure minimal disruption in delivery across product categories.
+In the following video we show the steps that IndoSpace has taken to improve safety measures at our parks to ensure business continuity as we battle the COVID-19 outbreak such as sanitisation, social distancing, and mandatory protocols to be followed at the parks.

 With global economies opening in a phase-wise manner, firms are increasingly focusing on stocking up goods while leveraging warehouses as critical housing centres.
 Warehousing has been instrumental in the management of unpredictability through this period, as enterprises move on to the next stages in the demand cycle post-reopening.